Symptoms, Causes of Gallbladder Problems and Post Gallbladder Surgery Diet

 Another cause of gallbladder problems is a high sugar intake.
 Take special note of this if you are diabetic as it is important for you to keep your blood sugar levels in check.
 In fact, by lowering your sugar intake, eating more vegetables, and staying active, you can reverse your diabetes.
 This will lower your risk of gallbladder problems and help you to manage current gallbladder problems.

 Sugar also has a direct impact on your liver, especially fructose which is found in junk food and fruit.
 Never eat more than one fruit a day, preferably, even then, only a slice or two.
+For the best fruits to eat when you need to keep your blood sugar levels stable or lose weight, read this article.

 Carbohydrates are a form of sugar, so you need to lower your intake or avoid these foods too: